-From this point you will drive west on the inland track past Champagne falls until you reach the signs welcoming you to the community of Orchid Beach.
-This drive is only a few kms but will take approx. 25 mins on a sandy and bumpy track.
+From this point, you will drive west on the inland track past Champagne falls until you reach the signs welcoming you to the community of Orchid Beach.
+This drive is only a few km but will take approx. 25 mins on a sandy and bumpy track.

 Once you arrive you will be pleasantly surprised at how beautiful the township is.
 It is not directly on the beach but the roads have rows of acreage homes built on the elevated land that has fantastic beach views.

-This road is actually a boggy and sandy track that become severe bog trap in the busy seasons with hundreds of vehicles digging deeper and deeper ruts.
+This road is actually a boggy and sandy track that becomes a severe bog trap in the busy seasons with hundreds of vehicles digging deeper and deeper ruts.
 So if your vehicle has low ground clearance, be prepared to get bogged and drop your tyre pressure.

 A good idea if you are coming up to this end of the island to be prepared with recovery gear just in case you need it or may have to use it to assist someone who does not.